 Blarney, Castle, Gardens and sweaters

-On our second day of touring, we decided to head in-land to the town of Blarney and visit its’ famous castle.
+On our second day of touring, we decided to head in-land to the town of Blarney and visit its’ famous castle in western Ireland.
 You might think this is a bit touristy, but there is so much to see ~ totally worth a stop!

 This castle is famous for the “kissing” stone, the legend goes, those who kiss the stone will be endowed with the “the gift of gab or eloquence.”
 Queen Elizabeth I decided the word “Blarney” meant just chatter and blabbing.
 I did not kiss the stone since I talk more than the average person and at 45+ I doubt I can learn how to be eloquent now.
 But my daughter, Jessica had fun bending into contortions to get her “kiss” certified.

 The walk up to the castle is stunning and the narrow stairways may give some people vertigo, so use the rope to help guide you.
 Visiting this time of year, there were no crowds, nor in line for “kisses” and open to take lots of “people-free” pictures.